discos/srt-single-dish-tools/docs/index.rst

 .. warning::
    *Limited* support for python 2.7 will be maintained until December 2018.
-   After, the srttools will only be support Python 3.5 and later.
+   After, the srttools will only support Python 3.5 and later.

 The Sardinia Radio Telescope Single Dish Tools (SDT) are a set of Python tools designed for the quicklook and analysis of single-dish radio data,